hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

-# Using Terraform and Packer for building Custom AMI's
+# Using Packer for building Custom AMI's

 ## Table of Contents